 29. Covering Up a Crate Helps Calm Anxious and Excitable Puppies

-Cool How to Train a Puppy Dog Training Tips Alert: A den-like feel to a crate can be really effective to calm a nervy dog.
+Cool How to Train a Puppy Dog Training Tips Alert: A den-like feel to a crate can be effective in calming a nervy dog.

 Should you cover a dog crate with a blanket?

 Yes!
-The darkness and absence of distractions dampen their nervousness or excitability and make them feel secure too.
+The darkness and absence of distractions dampen their nervousness or excitability and make them feel secure.

-Select the right place for the crate and then stick with it as far as possible.
+Select the right place for the crate and stick with it as far as possible.

 Moving the crate around too much will delay your puppy’s acclimatization to it as the environment keeps changing.
 You don’t keep changing your bedroom, now, do you?